lineality/best_practice_pledge_template/README.md

 # best_practice_pledge_template
-Open-source template for a Best-Practice Pledge, for data-driven coordinated avoidance of system-collapse.
+open-source template for a Best-Practice Pledge, for data-driven coordinated avoidance of system-collapse

 ## Coordination For Best Practice